-- You cannot currently use link time optimization for building ROPI/RWPI images. - Object files that are produced by the link time optimization contain build attributes that are the default for the target architecture.
-If you use the armlink options --cpu or --fpu when link time optimization is enabled, armlink can incorrectly report that the attributes in the file produced by the link time optimizer are incompatible with the provided attributes. - Link Time Optimization does not honor armclang options -ffunction-sections and fdata-sections. - Link Time Optimization does not honor the armclang -mexecute-only option.
-If you use the armclang -flto or -Omax options, then the compiler cannot generate execute-only code and produces a warning. - Link Time Optimization does not work correctly when two bitcode files are compiled for different targets.
+- You cannot currently use LTO for building ROPI/RWPI images. - Object files that LTO produces contain build attributes that are the default for the target architecture.
+If you use the armlink options --cpu or --fpu when LTO is enabled, armlink can incorrectly report that the attributes in the file that the link-time optimizer produces are incompatible with the provided attributes. - LTO does not honor armclang options -ffunction-sections and -fdata-sections. - LTO does not honor the armclang -mexecute-only option.
+If you use the armclang -flto or -Omax options, then the compiler cannot generate execute-only code. - LTO does not work correctly when two bitcode files are compiled for different targets.